Patrick Chapman named Willett Faculty Scholar

 - Willett Faculty Scholars program recognizes intellectual leadership and outstanding research.

 - Chapman has been involved in researching solar power electronics and was part of Solar Decathlon team that took second place overall in the International Solar Decathlon.

-ECE Associate Professor Patrick Chapman Chapman was recently named one of six Donald Biggar Willett Faculty Scholars by the College of Engineering.
+ECE Associate Professor Patrick Lyle Chapman was recently named one of six Donald Biggar Willett Faculty Scholars by the College of Engineering.
 He will serve a four-year term with the distinction.

 “I must say, I was surprised.
 I didn’t even know I was being considered.
 When I got the e-mail I was shocked and very surprised,” said Chapman.

 The purpose of the Willett Faculty Scholars is to increase the distinction of the College of Engineering and its departments by recognizing intellectual leadership and outstanding research.
 Since coming to Illinois, Chapman has been involved in researching solar power electronics and was part of the U.S. Department of Energy Solar Decathlon team that took second place overall in the International Solar Decathlon in Washington, DC, last fall.

 “I think my research comes at a time when solar power being highlighted by the national media, which is good for the University,” said Chapman.